wkumari/draft-wkumari-dnsop-alt-tld/README.md

    working documents as Internet-Drafts.
 The list of current Internet- Drafts is at http://datatracker.ietf.org/drafts/current/.

-Kumari & Sullivan        Expires August 5, 2017                 [Page 1]

-Internet-Draft               Reserve ALT TLD               February 2017

    Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 5, 2017.
+   This Internet-Draft will expire on August 25, 2017.

 Copyright Notice